Dyrand/DyrBot/README.md

 # DyrBot
-A revitalized verison of IRC-Bot
+A revitalized version of IRC-Bot with support for multiple bots by utilizing multiple threads.

+[Installation][#Installation]

+# Installation